 In This Article

-For those of us who deal with dry skin—whether it be year-round or only during the colder months—we all know that finding moisturizing products with effective ingredients can sometimes be easier said than done.
-This is where lanolin comes in—an underrated ingredient that soothes and prevents dry, chapped skin while restoring much-needed moisture.
+For those of us who deal with dry skin—whether it be year-round or only during the colder months—we all know that finding moisturizing products with active ingredients can sometimes be easier said than done.
+This is where lanolin comes in—an underrated component that soothes and prevents dry, chapped skin while restoring much-needed moisture.
+We tend to be intrigued by any ingredient that can assist our skin in getting through the cold, dry winter months.
+After reaching out to multiple dermatologists for their input, we're pleased to say that lanolin may be the ingredient that your skin has been needing.

 - Type of ingredient: Emollient.